 Meal Planning for Success

 Meal planning makes healthy eating habits a daily part of your life.
 It keeps you on track and eliminates the daily question of what to eat.
-By setting aside time each week, you ensure consistent nutrition and avoid last-minute fast food.
+Setting aside time each week ensures consistent nutrition and avoids last-minute fast food.

 Benefits of Preparing Meals in Advance